-Teachers are now licensed in Massachusetts at four levels: Temporary (valid for one year), Provisional (five years), Initial (five years), and Professional (renewed every five years).
-There is no more permanent certification; teachers must be re-certified every five years, usually through a program arrived at through consultation with their school district’s administration.
+Teachers in Massachusetts are licensed at four levels: Temporary (valid for one year), Provisional (five years), Initial (five years), and Professional (renewed every five years).
+Teachers must be re-certified every five years through a program arrived at through consultation with their school district’s administration.

 The Music Program in the Department of Performing Arts offers a program leading toward the Initial License.
 There currently is no degree program in music offered beyond the Bachelor of Arts although there are Master’s degree programs in Education offered through the College of Education and Human Development (CEHD).